dckms/system-architecture/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/patterns.rst

     The effect that I have noticed, and which I hope others find, is that by reducing repeatable behavior to rules, applying the rules becomes rote and mechanical.
     This is quicker than redebating everything from first principles all the time.
-    When along comes an exception, or a problem that just doesn’t fit any of the rules, you have more time and energy to generate and apply creativity.
+    When along comes an exception, or a problem that just doesn't fit any of the rules, you have more time and energy to generate and apply creativity.

     This happened to me when writing the Smalltalk Best Practice Patterns.
     At some point I decided just to follow the rules I was writing.